-Going vegan in 2020?
-We asked our top vegan authors for their tips on going animal product-free this year and beyond.
+Going vegan in 2021?
+We asked some of our authors of vegan cookbooks for their tips on going animal product-free this year and beyond.
 From taking it easy and being kind to yourself to not going cold turkey (if you'll pardon the expression), here's all of the advice you need to successfully make the switch.

 - Be kind to yourself and realise you don't have to be perfect all of the time